 For this project I wanted to change the color for the lettering, and to pause the print while I place the magnets into the prints.
 From previous magnets I found it takes some time to place all the magnets, so you’ll need to give yourself time to place the magnets before resuming the print.

-In Cura, I used the Post processing extension to add the G-code command to pause at layer hight X to pause the print.
+In Cura, I used the Post processing extension to add the G-code command to pause at layer height X to pause the print.

 ( show pics of print or make video, insert here)

-The last time I put in magnets, I had an issue with the powerfull rare earth magnets trying to jump out of the cavities as they printed.
+The last time I put in magnets, I had an issue with the powerful rare earth magnets trying to jump out of the cavities as they printed.